hoangKnLai/vscode-ipython/README.md

 ## Known Issues

 - Not a direct hook to the IPython API
+  - Might not be possible.
+It appears that IPython API requires spawning and communicating with a sub `python` process.
-- Cannot resolve recently used IPython terminal when it is not the currently active terminal
+- Cannot resolve recently used IPython terminal when it is not the current active terminal
-    - Currently will select most recently created terminal when an IPython terminal is not the current active terminal.
+  - Always use most recently created terminal
 - This README.md and other *.md can use improvement

 ## Release Notes

 ### 2022.4.x
-- Added `reset and run` option
+- Changed `execute()` of `python` code ensuring an `ExecLagMilliSec` between every major `enterKey` pressed to `IPython` terminal.
+  - User should adjust `ExecLagMilliSec` fitting their computer performance
-- Up 256ms between every command execution to alleviate sendText race condition
+- Added `ExecLagMilliSec` configuration to help with sendText race condition
+- Added `reset and run` command

 ### 2021.10.17
 - Added an 100ms between every command execution to alleviate sendText race condition

 ### 2021.10.15